ksamuk/pixy/README.md

 ## Contribute to pixy
 We are very open to pull requests for new features or bugfixes.
 If a pull request implements a new substantial feature or fixes a substantial bug, we would be happy to considering including contributors as authors on future manuscripts decscribing new versions of pixy.

-## Development Roadmap (Planned Features as of Nov 2023)
+## Development Roadmap (Planned Features as of Feb 2024)
-- Update to handle GATK missing data formats
+- Update to handle GATK missing data formats - DONE
 - Simplified alternative to "All-Sites VCF" workflow
 - Support for arbitrary and variable ploidy levels (including sex chromosomes)
 - Computation of summary statistics from genotype likelihoods